-- Some people use them to try and deal with their symptoms of their mental illness, this is known as 'self-medication'
+- Some people use them to try and deal with their symptoms of their mental illness.
+This is called 'self-medication'.

 People use drugs and drink alcohol for lots of different reasons.
 Whatever your reason, using drugs or alcohol may have a long-term negative effect on you.
 The possible long-term effects include the following.

 - Needing to take more to get the same effect.